-The course does not involve any work in the language of the Greeks and Romans, as the material is studied in translation.
 The course gives pupils the opportunity to gain an understanding of the ancient world, which has had such a great impact on our own customs and thinking.
 Pupils develop personal responses to ancient sources and gain an insight into the Ancient Greek and Roman world.
+This course requires no previous knowledge of the world of the Greeks and Romans.
+It is also not necessary to have studied Latin.
+The course does not involve any work in the language of the Greeks and Romans, as the material is studied in translation.